-- Keep an eye on timing.
-All air fryers cook differently when it comes to temperature.
-Some cook hotter, some cook lower.
-So make sure to check on the salmon at around 8 minutes to prevent it from burning on top.
+Yes, the size and thickness of your salmon filet will impact cook time.
+And all air fryers cook a bit differently when it comes to temperature.
+So make sure to check on the salmon at around 8 minutes to prevent it from overcooking or burning on top.
 It’s always best to slightly undercook the salmon and add more time as needed, than to accidentally overcook it.

 How To Store Leftover Salmon

 If you store it correctly, salmon can be a great meal prep item for the week.
 And yes, you can even freeze it for later!
 Here’s a few ways to store salmon.

 - For storing: If you’ve got a few filets leftover, they’ll keep for up to 3 days in the fridge in a sealed container.